georgjf/SMTPtool/README.md

 # SMTP Test Tool

+A convenient form-based tool to

-Form based tool to
+> **Note:** A convenient form-based tool to
-test SMTP servers
-create messages with attachments send messages x save sent messages import .eml messages edit .eml messages remail .eml message test any mail server via a convenient SMTP command line

-> **Note:** You can find more information:

 > - test SMTP servers
 > - create messages with attachments
 > - send messages x
 > - save sent messages
 > - import .eml messages
-> - edit .eml messages
+> - edit .eml messagess
 > - remail .eml message
-> - test any mail server via a convenient SMTP command line
+> - test any mail server via a SMTP command line

 Storing the last ten entries in the dropdown lists for server, from addresses, to addresses.